AmbiqAI/heartkit/docs/quickstart.md

         cd heartkit

         # Install the package in editable mode for development
-        poetry install
+        uv sync
         ```

-        When using editable mode via Poetry, be sure to activate the python environment: `poetry shell`. <br>
+        When using editable mode via uv, be sure to activate the python environment: `source .venv/bin/activate`. <br>
-        On Windows using Powershell, use `.venv\Scripts\activate.ps1`.
+        On Windows using Powershell, use `.venv\Scripts\activate`.

     === "PyPI install"

-        Install the HeartKit package using pip or Poetry.
+        Install the HeartKit package using pip or uv.
         Visit the Python Package Index (PyPI) for more details on the package: [https://pypi.org/project/heartkit/](https://pypi.org/project/heartkit/)

         ```bash